+How can you support your wife when she is a surrogate?
 One of the wonderful things about being in a relationship is understanding and loving your partner for who they are and supporting them in everything they do.
+But when your wife or spouse decides to carry a baby for someone else it can bring up a lot of emotions.

 Gestational surrogacy is no small matter.
 It involves many months of consultations, clinical appointments, medications, and legalities.
 There will be many different people along the way, and the most amazing part of all – a tiny miracle!